madewhatnow/IKEA-Hacks/index.md

 ### Earthquake-proof IVAR shelves: shelf lips we wish IKEA would sell

-IKEA does not sell any shelf lips that would make IVAR shelves a bit more earthquake-proof.
-Luckily, the OBSERVATOR cross braces can be easily converted to a little railing, with a few simple 3D printed parts. [here](https://www.thingiverse.com/thing:4136973)
+IKEA does not offer any shelf lips that would make IVAR shelves a bit more earthquake-proof.
+Luckily, a spare OBSERVATOR cross brace can be easily converted into a railing, with a few simple 3D printed parts. [here](https://www.thingiverse.com/thing:4136973)

 ### Custom-fitted IVAR cutlery drawer